-measured by impaired and past due) of 0.60% (toward the lower end of global peers).
+(as measured by impaired and past due) of 0.71% (toward the lower end of global peers).
 Single-name concentrations within ANZ's corporate and institutional book are relatively modest by global standards.

-- Sound macro environment: Australian financials benefit from operating in an economy characterised as having a very high degree of economic resilience with low susceptibility to event risk.
-While the Australian economy has recovered relatively strongly from the direct impacts of the pandemic, the current high inflation environment and associated interest rate increases by the Reserve Bank of Australia have the potential to put strain on the post-pandemic recovery, with increased pressure on consumers.
-The current low level of unemployment and significant savings accumulated over the past two years should provide a buffer.
+- Sound macro environment: Australian financial institutions benefit from operating in an economy characterised as having a very high degree of economic resilience with low susceptibility to event risk.
+While the Australian economy has recovered relatively strongly from the direct impacts of the pandemic, the current high inflation environment and associated interest rate increases by the Reserve Bank of Australia have the potential to put strain on consumers.
+The current low level of unemployment and significant savings accumulated over the past three years should provide a buffer.
 Nevertheless, ANZ maintains adequate level of credit provisioning to account for this uncertain outlook.
-Australian banks including ANZ are overseen by a highly regarded prudential regulator, APRA, who oversees banking, insurance and superannuation, with the aim of maintaining the integrity, safety and soundness of financial institutions. - Strong investment-grade credit ratings down the capital structure: ANZ, along with its peers, remains one of the highest rated financial institutions across the globe, which extends down the capital structure (including the most junior-ranked securities (Tier 1 perpetual hybrids), which are rated investment grade).
+Australian banks including ANZ are supervised by a highly regarded prudential regulator, APRA, who oversees banking, insurance and superannuation, with the aim of maintaining the integrity, safety and soundness of financial institutions. - Strong investment-grade credit ratings down the capital structure: ANZ, along with its peers, remains one of the highest rated financial institutions across the globe, which extends down the capital structure (including the most junior-ranked securities (Tier 1 perpetual hybrids), which are rated investment grade).